Piešťany: History

 The spa attracted many aristocratic visitors, including Ludwig van Beethoven.
 In 1917, three monarchs (Wilhelm II of Germany, Karl I of Austria-Hungary, and Ferdinand I of Bulgaria) orchestrated their war strategy during the negotiations in the Thermia Palace hotel.

-In 1945 Piešťany received the official status of a town.
-In 1959, Sĺňava water reservoir was built south of the town.
-In the late 1960s and 1970s more spa buildings were built.
-In 1973 the village of Banka, located on the left bank of the Váh river, was amalgamated with Piešťany, but it regained independence after a referendum in 1995.
-In 1996 the town became the seat of a district.
+In 1945, Piešťany received the official status of a town.
+In 1959, the Sĺňava water reservoir was built south of the town.
+In the late 1960s and 1970s, more spa buildings were built.
+In 1973, the village of Banka, located on the left bank of the Váh river, was amalgamated with Piešťany, but it regained independence after a referendum in 1995.
+In 1996, the town became the seat of a district.

 The 1938 World Fencing Championships were held in Piešťany.

-On January 4, 1987, at the final match in the World Junior Championships of ice hockey between Canada and the Soviet Union there was a bench-clearing brawl, now famously known as the Punch-up in Piešťany.
-Both teams were disqualified from competition as a result.
+On January 4, 1987, at the final match in the World Junior Championships of ice hockey between Canada and the Soviet Union, there was a bench-clearing brawl, now famously known as the Punch-up in Piešťany.
+Both teams were disqualified from the competition as a result.

-On July 5, 2001 three members of the Real Irish Republican Army were arrested in Piešťany.
+On July 5, 2001, three members of the Real Irish Republican Army were arrested in Piešťany.
 They were lured into a trap by agents of the British Security Service MI5 who were posing as arms dealers from Iraq.